hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_service.html.markdown

 ~> **Please Note**: Not all locations support this resource.
 Some are `West US 2`, `North Central US`, and `UK West`.

-* `kind` - The type of the service. i.e.: "fhir", "fhir-Stu3" and "fhir-R4".
+* `kind` - The type of the service.
 * `cosmosdb_offer_throughput` - The provisioned throughput for the backing database.
 * `tags` - A mapping of tags to assign to the resource.

-Authentication Configuration
+* `authentication_configuration` - An `authentication_configuration` block as defined below.
+* `cors_configuration` - A `cors_configuration` block as defined below.

+---
+An `authentication_configuration` supports the following:

 * `authority` - The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
+The default authority is the Directory defined in the authentication scheme in use when running Terraform.
+Authority must be registered to Azure AD and in the following format: https://{Azure-AD-endpoint}/{tenant-id}.
-* `audience` - The intended audience to receive authentication tokens for the service..
+* `audience` - The intended audience to receive authentication tokens for the service.
+The default value is https://azurehealthcareapis.com
-* `smart_proxy_enabled` - Enabled status of the 'SMART on FHIR' option for mobile and web implementations.
+* `smart_proxy_enabled` - Enables the 'SMART on FHIR' option for mobile and web implementations.

-CORS Configuration
+---
+A `cors_configuration` block supports the following:

-* `allowed_origins` - The origins to be allowed via CORS.
+* `allowed_origins` - A set of origins to be allowed via CORS.
-* `allowed_headers` - The headers to be allowed via CORS.
+* `allowed_headers` - A set of headers to be allowed via CORS.
 * `allowed_methods` - The methods to be allowed via CORS.
 * `max_age_in_seconds` - The max age to be allowed via CORS.
 * `allow_credentials` - If credentials are allowed via CORS.